Payoff-Free Coordination Reveals Hidden Quantum Correlation Structure

-In the quantum strategy, we model decoherence via independent single-qubit depolarizing noise ($\lambda$) applied prior to measurement.
-The Relational Role Mapping defined in Section~\ref{sec:strategies} is specifically designed to enforce the no-communication constraint under these NISQ-era conditions \cite{preskill2018quantum}.
+In the quantum strategy, we model decoherence by attaching depolarizing errors of strength $\lambda$ to every gate of the transpiled state-preparation circuit (single-qubit errors on the basis gates, two-qubit errors on entangling gates), so the effective noise grows with the depth of the $W$-state preparation.
+The \emph{Spontaneous Leader Election} protocol defined in Section~\ref{sec:strategies} enforces the no-communication constraint under these NISQ-era conditions \cite{preskill2018quantum}.

-Under ideal conditions, the $W$ state ensures exactly one agent measures $b_i = 1$, resulting in a perfectly coordinated occupation of the Primary role.
+Under ideal conditions, the $W$ state ensures exactly one agent measures $b_i = 1$, resulting in a perfectly coordinated occupation of the Leader role.
 However, if decoherence or gate errors result in multiple excitations ($\sum b_i > 1$) or none at all ($\sum b_i = 0$), the agents cannot ``re-negotiate'' or communicate to resolve the discrepancy.
-They may unintentionally collide on the Primary action or leave it unoccupied.
-This strict adherence to local measurement outcomes ensures that no hidden communication channels are present, providing a meticulous benchmark for comparison against classical decentralized baselines.
+They may unintentionally collide on the Leader action or leave it unoccupied.
+This strict adherence to local measurement outcomes ensures that no hidden communication channels are present, providing a stringent benchmark against classical decentralized baselines.